Sharykhin/customer-balance/readme.md

     "meta": null
   }
   ```
+For body application requires to get json.
+Header Content-Type: application/json is required.

 Each json response consists of the following keys:

 * *success*  - the result of an operation.